Try Carti Pro free for 14 days.Start free trial →

 2. When satisfied, open Settings → Apps and sales channels in Shopify admin, select the old chat app, and uninstall.

-3. Cancel billing with the old vendor if uninstall does not auto-cancel (depends on vendor; verify in their billing portal).
+3. Cancel billing with the old vendor if uninstall doesn't auto-cancel.
+This depends on the vendor, so verify in their billing portal.

-4. Theme audit: if the old app used manual code, open Online Store → Themes → Edit code and remove leftover snippets per the old vendor’s doc.
+4. Theme audit: if the old app used manual code, open Online Store → Themes → Edit code and remove leftover snippets per the old vendor's docs.

-• Escalations: decide whether email, helpdesk, or phone catches what the bot escalates — Carti is not a full replacement for Gorgias-style omnichannel unless you design that stack.
+• Escalations: decide whether email, helpdesk, or phone catches what the bot escalates.
+Carti is not a full replacement for a multi-channel helpdesk unless you design that workflow.

-• Analytics baseline: note conversion and chat volume the week before switch so you can compare after.
-Shopify chat AI ROI metrics · ROI calculator
+• Analytics baseline: note conversion and chat volume the week before the switch so you can compare after.
+See Shopify chat AI ROI metrics and the ROI calculator for benchmarks.

 Vendor-specific Notes (High Level)